Darius McCollum

-Darius McCollum (born March 28, 1965) is an American man primarily known for posing as a New York City Subway motorman, bus driver, and subway trains operator due to his fixation with trains and public transport.
-McCollum is a New York City resident with a long arrest record for crimes related to the transit system operated by the city's Metropolitan Transportation Authority (MTA).
+Darius McCollum (born March 28, 1965) is an American man primarily known for posing as a New York City Subway motorman, bus driver, and subway train operator due to his fixation with trains and other public transit.
+McCollum is a U.S. resident with a long arrest record for crimes related to the transit system operated by the city's Metropolitan Transportation Authority (MTA).
 He has been fascinated with buses and trains since his childhood and is autistic.

 Characteristics

-Since from an early age, McCollum has been interested in trains, frequently riding the New York City Subway.
-His fixation with trains led McCollum to continuously impersonate MTA employees or employees of a related entity, which led to multiple arrests.
-McCollum has been rejected for employment by MTA on numerous occasions, although he is reported to have more knowledge on the trains, schedules, procedures and rail operations than any current employee.
+Since an early age, McCollum has been interested in trains, frequently riding the New York City Subway.
+His fixation with trains led McCollum to continuously impersonate employees of MTA or related entities, which led to multiple arrests.
+McCollum has been rejected for employment by MTA on numerous occasions, although some claim that his knowledge of trains over-qualifies him.

-A prison psychiatrist who did an evaluation diagnosed him with Asperger syndrome.
 McCollum is said to have memorized the New York City Subway map by age 8.

+At age 11, McCollum was stabbed in the chest with a pair of scissors by a classmate, puncturing his lung.
+Following this injury, McCollum further retreated into spending time on the subway system, skipping school to ride the subways for days on end sometimes.
+McCollum resisted his parents' attempts to treat him through taking him to psychiatrists, preventing him from leaving his room, and switching his schools.

+A prison psychiatrist diagnosed McCollum with Asperger syndrome.